chinmayhegde/fodl/_posts/2022-01-17-representation02.md

 macros["\\f"] = "\\mathscr{F}"
 </script>

-Let's start simple.
+Let's again start simple.
 This time, we don't have any training data to work with; let's just assume we seek some (purported) prediction function $g(x)$.
-To approximate $g$, we have a candidate hypothesis class $\f$ of shallow (two-layer) neural networks of the form:
+To approximate $g$, we have a candidate hypothesis class $\f_m$ of shallow (two-layer) neural networks of the form:

 \\[ f(x) = \sum_{i=1}^m \alpha_i \psi(\langle w_i, x \rangle + b_i) . \\]